TheSpaghettiDetective/obico-server/website/docs/user-guides/klipper-setup.md

 1. Go back to terminal for your SSH session in Step 1.
 1. Enter the 6-digit code you obtained in the previous step.
 1. As the final step, you will be asked if you want to opt in bug reporting.
-We strongly recommend you answer `Y` here.
+We strongly recommend you answer "Y" here.
 Bug reporting will help us catch and fix bugs earlier and more easily, and hence a better Obico app for you! :)

 <div style={{display: "flex", justifyContent: "center"}}><img src="/img/user-guides/setupguide/link-success-klipper.png" /></div>
 <br />